 For veterans who were seriously injured after September 11, 2001, the Program of Comprehensive Assistance for Family Caregivers offers money, training, and support.
 When you onboard a new client who is a veteran, asking about these benefits can open up a reliable way for them to get paid as a caregiver or hire your agency.

-Non-Profits & Community Grants
+Finding Help from Non-Profits & Community Grants

 Don’t overlook local and national non-profits as a source of funding.
 Many organizations offer home care grants to help people stay independent in their homes and support family caregivers.
 These programs are designed to fill the gaps left by other funding sources.